We see a world with a critical mass of Transformational Youth Leaders making a sustainable living doing what they love.

 - Established Street Project Ambassadors in 2012 – an Alumni Pool of young people who have benefited from our programs.

-- A total of over one thousand youths have benefited from Street Project’s philanthropic efforts.
-Street Project Foundation is has built a talent community online, which serves as a hub for continuous learning and opportunities.
+A total of over one thousand youths have benefited from Street Project’s philanthropic and capacity building efforts.